Cheesey potato waffles recipe

 - Yield: makes 10-12 waffle segments

-We adapted this gluten free waffle recipe from Feed Zone Portables: A Cookbook of On-the-Go Food for Athletes (The Feed Zone) .
+This gluten free waffle recipe was adapted from Feed Zone Portables: A Cookbook of On-the-Go Food for Athletes (The Feed Zone) .

 Their recipe was a little too eggy for my taste, so I reduced the eggs and salt, and increased the milk and parmesan, plus added a dash of chipotle chilli powder to spice things up a little..